Our Approach

 2003–Present

-Jon and Karen form software development alliances with educators and developers in India to make inspiring educational resources available globally and to less-resourced communities.
+Jon and Karen form software development alliances with educators and developers in India to create inspiring educational resources available globally.
 So far, they have produced Tortoise Teaches Rabbit to Read, Poetry for Fluency, and Fables for Social Emotional Learning.